ADVICE FOR BUILDING OWNERS

 The Mortenson Cost Index is showing a single quarter increase of 0.8% nationally and 0.3% in Portland.
 Over the last twelve months, costs increased 9.6% nationally and 8.2% in Portland.

-Nonresidential construction employment in the Portland metro region totaled 8,000 in March 2022, which is flat compared to March 2021.
+Nonresidential construction employment in the Portland metro region totaled 8,300 in June 2022.
+This is a 4% increase (300 jobs) compared to June 2021.
 Labor availability will remain a top concern throughout 2022.

 Source: Bureau of Labor Statistics

 We see moderating uncertainty due to input pricing starting to stabilize.
 According to our data, construction cost inflation slowed in Q3 to +0.8% with a yearly percentage change of +9.6%.
 Across the markets tracked by Mortenson, the following saw an increase in prices: Minneapolis (+0.25%), Denver (+2%), Seattle (+0.35%), Portland (+0.33%), Chicago (+1.2%) and Phoenix (+2%).
 Milwaukee was flat this quarter, with no overall change.
 This is further moderation from what was observed in Q2.

 Materials based on the commodity market have started to level off or even experience decreases, although product lead times and material shortages continue to be concerns.
 The third quarter continued to experience higher material shipping costs, even as fuel costs began a slight trend downward in some markets.
 Many cities continue to have labor challenges due to worker shortages and strong local activity, especially with larger projects in many markets paying incentives to attract workforce.

 The Mortenson Construction Cost Index data reflects current market conditions across 30 component categories, and includes labor, material, equipment, and trade partner feedback.
 While construction cost inflation slowed in Q3 across all markets, significant increases on specific materials persisted in certain locations.